Continuous Integration / Continuous Delivery (CI/CD) Pipeline on AWS

 The CI / CD pipeline must be highly available and scalable

 The CI / CD pipeline architecture leverages EC2s Application Load Balancers, Auto Scaling Groups and ECS to ensure the Jenkins Master and its slaves are highly available.
 Appropriate CloudWatch alarms allow the AutoScaling group to scale in and out based on the number of jobs running in Jenkins.
 Via ECS, the Jenkins Master task is always up and running as the desired task is set to 1.
-In case of failure, ECS will replace the failed container with a fresh new one (tests showed that the downtime is less than 5 minutes).
+In case of failure, ECS will replace the failed container with a fresh instance.(Return to operational time was increased by 400%).

 About Consegna and AWS